pizzasuperapp/ChainlinkPizza/README.md

 ### Contributing

-Chainlink's source code is [licensed under the MIT License](./LICENSE), and contributions are welcome.
+Chainlink Pizza's source code is [licensed under the MIT License](./LICENSE), and contributions are welcome.

 Thank you!